edlpumps/hi-er/README.md

 Follow the steps above to Deploy a GitHub branch to Heroku, but instead, select the `intelliquip-hi/hi-er` project and deploy the `master` branch.

+## PNG to URI
+- If you add an image to the Energy Ratings label, you need to convert the image to URI content.
+- Use an online coverter like https://site24x7.com/tools/image-to-datauri.html
+- Upload the image (PNG, JPEG, whatever) to the tool which generates the URI code.
+- Copy the content and paste into a file (no extension) in the views/svg folder
+- Pass that link into the SVG generator code for generating the label.

 ## Generate README.PDF
 - Make sure the `Markdown PDF` extension is installed on Visual Studio Code (Author yzane).